paxdotdev/pax/README.md

 Pax is a language for high performance, cross-platform computer graphics and user interfaces.

 <img src="multi-device-placeholder.png" alt="placeholder image for visual of various devices showing the same Pax rendering with responsive layout">
-*Image credit: OpenAI DALL-E 2*
+_Image credit: OpenAI DALL-E 2_

-Pax _snaps on_ to any Rust codebase (future: other languages beyond Rust) to build highly declarative, expressive, and performant UIs
+Pax _snaps on_ to any Rust codebase (one day: also other languages) to build highly declarative, expressive, and performant UIs

 #### Low-level, fast, and universal